Physical Therapy and Rehabilitation

 Quad rugby is hard-driving, intense and quick, as quadriplegic wheelchair athletes pass, spin and roll, moving the ball down the court and scoring goals.
 This full-contact sport blends the agility of basketball with the intensity of an NFL front line.
 It has been said that quad rugby isn't a sport, it is a lifestyle.
-Sharp Rehabilitation Services' wheelchair sports program is the proud sponsor of the Sharp Edge Quad Rugby Team.
+Sharp Rehabilitation Services' wheelchair sports program is the proud sponsor of the San Diego Sharp Wheelchair Rugby Team.

 About quad rugby.

 Developed by three Canadians, the sport was introduced in the US in 1981.
 Since then, quad rugby has grown to include more than 30 teams in the United States.
 As a result of quad rugby's tremendous growth and popularity, it was featured as a demonstration sport at the 1996 Paralympics in Atlanta, Georgia, and it is now a full medal sport.

 Players have some impairment to their upper and lower limbs.
 Many have sustained neck injuries, with some type of quadriplegia as a result.
 Players are classified into one of seven classes, based on strength and functional ability.
 Both men and women are encouraged to play — because of the classification process, gender advantages do not exist.